tardate/LittleCodingKata/README.md

-# 305 Little Coding Katas
+# 306 Little Coding Katas

-> Latest addition:sparkles: [about git](./tools/git/about) - A general introduction to git and source control systems.
+> Latest addition:sparkles: [git rebase all](./tools/git/rebase_all) - How to rebase all local branches on the current master/main branch

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about